mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 In these works, the expectation over random weights $bm(w)$ with $mono("Normal")(bm(w) | bm(0), bm(Sigma))$ priors gives rise to a family of kernels which describe an infinitely wide Bayesian network, and which differ only with respect to the activation function used and the imposed a priori covariance $bm(Sigma)$.
-This same reasoning will now allow us to identify our expected covariance @eq:tack-e with a time-domain specialization of the degree-$d$ arc cosine family.
+This same reasoning will now allow us to identify our expected covariance @eq:tack-e with a time-domain specialization of the degree-$d$ _arc cosine family_.

 @table:acks organizes the three kernels we will introduce shortly.
-Note that to save on mathematical symbols we use a trick from programming languages: we overload the $k^((d))$ symbol to change meaning based on the type of its arguments. // which we already do with probability p()
+Note that to save on mathematical symbols we overload the $k^((d))(dot,dot)$ symbol to change meaning based on the type of its arguments, as we have been doing with the probability density $p(dot)$.

 #figure(
   tablem(